secretstartups/handbook/job-families/sales/revenue-programs-manager/index.html.md

 ---
 layout: job_family_page
-title: "Revenue Programs Manager"
+title: "Revenue Programs"
 ---

-The Revenue Programs Manager is responsible for developing and executing effective pipeline tactics and strategies to drive growth within our sales organization.
+The Revenue Programs job family is responsible for developing and executing effective pipeline tactics and strategies to drive growth within our sales organization.

 ## Responsibilities
 * Identify, prioritize, and run sales programs that drive quality pipeline and ARR aligned to GitLab’s go to market (GTM) motions